iwanalabs/econagents/README.md

 ## Example Experiments

-The repository includes two example experiments:
+The repository includes three example experiments:

 1. **`prisoner`**: An iterated Prisoner's Dilemma game with 5 rounds and 2 LLM agents.
 2. **`tudeflt/harberger`**: A Harberger Tax simulation with LLM agents.